maidah-binte-tariq/python-project-for-data-science/README.md

 # python-project-for-data-science
-Labs for peer graded assignments.
+Labs for practice and peer graded assignments.